-A recent-ish study demonstrated that truncus arteriosus is one of the most expensive hospitalizations of any defect.
-An average neonatal stay is $192,781.
-Average hospital stay is around 21 days.* (Recall that Charlotte’s first stay was 49 days; she was above average even then!)
-Charlotte’s most recent hospital stay, an angioplasty that required only one overnight stay, came in at more than $66,000, so I’m guessing that her neonate stay was much higher than average.
+A 2014 NIH study demonstrated that trunks arteriosus is one of the most expensive hospitalizations of any defect.
+Depending on length of hospital stay and complexity of post-operative complications, a TA repair can cost as much as $425,000 (high end is a greater than seven day stay).
+Average hospital stay is around 21 days.
+Charlotte’s first hospital stay was 49 days; she was above average even then!
+Charlotte’s most angioplasty (2012) that required only one overnight stay, came in at more than $66,000, so I’m guessing that her neonate was much higher than average.

 Those are the CDC stats, the numbers that parents seek out when they first hear those life-changing word, “The ultrasound shows…” After that other numbers take over, ventricular performance, pulse ox, weight, medicine dosages, food intake, months to next surgery, etc.

 Parents seek out other parents, and in 2005 that was hard to do.
-While I try to avoid medical advice and information on the internet, I have relied on it for reflux support and I am proud that this blog has given it to other parents facing Truncus Arterisus and other CHDs.
+While I try to avoid medical advice and information on the internet, I relied on it for reflux support for years and I am proud that this blog has given it to other parents facing Truncus Arteriosus and other CHDs.